 Today’s world is very advanced in the field of technology.
 As soon as big companies find an established market, it is very easy for them to enter that market and saturate it.
 They have got all the necessary resources to capture the whole market.
 As the time passes, more and more companies enter the same market and as a result, the market becomes over saturated.

-What exactly is an established market?
+What exactly is a saturated market?

 Market saturation is a condition in which almost every customers’ needs have been fulfilled.
 For example, it is safe to assume that currently, all the people in the urban areas have cell phones.
 In such a case, we can say that the urban market for cell phones is saturated.